Yuankun-Li/PBWC-VideoManagement/README.md

 1. Install docutils using "pip install docutils".

-2. Install python-social-auth and social-auth-app-django using the following commands:
+2. Install python-social-auth and social-auth-app-django:
-   * “pip install python-social-auth"
+   * pip install python-social-auth
-   * “pip install social-auth-app-django”
+   * pip install social-auth-app-django
 <br/> Use “—ignore-installed six” if you have any problem when uninstalling six.

 3. Download and install pyjwkest from the following URL: https://github.com/rohe/pyjwkest.
 Get into the directory of pyjwkest and run “python setup.py install”.

-4. Install the imageio and moviepy Python packages (if required) with the following commands:
+4. Viewing GIFs of the BWC footage requires the following:
-  * “pip install imageio"
+  * pip install imageio
-  * “pip install moviepy”
+  * pip install moviepy
 <br/> If you don't have the latest version of numpy, use the command "pip install numpy --upgrade”.
 Use “—ignore-installed six” if have any problem when uninstalling six.

+5. Install the Homebrew package manager, which is specifically designed to handle open-source tools (for this project, we need libmagic).
+You can find instructions on this at the following link: https://www.howtogeek.com/211541/homebrew-for-os-x-easily-installs-desktop-apps-and-terminal-utilities/

+6. Install libmagic using "brew install libmagic".

+7. File encryption requires the following:
+  * pip install python-social-auth
+  * export DEFF_SALT="salt"
+  * export DEFF_PASSWORD="password"
+  * export DEFF_FETCH_URL_NAME="fetch"

-5. Use the command “python manage.py createsuperuser” to create an admin account.
+8. Use the command “python manage.py createsuperuser” to create an admin account.
 This will require a username, email, and password.

-6. Run the server with command “python manage.py runserver”, and then go to “localhost:8000/admin” in your browser.
+9. Run the server with command “python manage.py runserver”, and then go to “localhost:8000/admin” in your browser.
 Here, you can enter the same username and password you just created.

-7. Once logged in as a superuser, you can click “Add” next to “Group” (which is under Authentication and Authorization).
+10. Once logged in as a superuser, you can click “Add” next to “Group” (which is under Authentication and Authorization).
 This will allow you to make new user groups with the appropriate permissions from the listing.
 Specifically:
-  * Students (*Group must be labeled "student"):
+  * Students (*Group can be labeled "student"):
     - “videomanagement | request | Can add request”
     - “videomanagement | request | Can add meeting request”
-  * Officers (*Group must be labeled "officer"):
+  * Officers (*Group can be labeled "officer"):
     - “videomanagement | request | Can add request”
     - “videomanagement | request | Can add meeting request”
   * Police Managers/Administrative Officials (*Group must be labeled "video_manager" for web service to provide users in this group access to the video upload webpage*):